,

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What was the IIT Delhi conference about?
+What was the IIT Delhi conference on Hindutva about?

-What were some key recommendations from the conference?
+What educational recommendations emerged from the conference?